 - 1. Eggs may only be imported from approved sources.
 Please refer to AVA website for the list of approved countries and farms.
 AVA will only consider approval applications from poultry layer farms from AVA approval exporting countries, including the U.S. - 2.
-Submit application to competent authority of the exporting country.
+All applications have to be submitted through the competent authority of the exporting country.